[DWH] Snowflake Features and Architecture [Big Data]

 Retrieves the minimum data required from the storage tier to satisfy queries as dictated by Snowflake's data pruning algorithms

-Snowflake's unique multiple compute engines operate on the same data simultaneously with system-wide transactional consistency and full ACID compliance,
+Snowflake's unique multi-computing engines work on the same data simultaneously with system-wide transactional consistency and full ACID compliance, ensuring

-Cache data and query results locally, significantly improving performance and reducing costs
+• Locally cache data and query results to significantly improve performance and reduce costs.

 ● Storage: